grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Pan and zoom

-You can enable panning and zooming in canvas.
+You can enable panning and zooming in a canvas.
 This allows you to both create and navigate more complex designs.

 {{< docs/public-preview product="Canvas pan and zoom" featureFlag="canvasPanelPanZoom" >}}